 - It’s always good to build up a small stash of major currencies, mostly USD or Euros.
 They can almost universally be exchanged for the local currency in a pinch.
 Even our AUD would have been a struggle in some countries we went to.

-I hope that you found this helpful and straight forward.
-I haven’t crunched any numbers here on purpose.
-Firstly because every bank/country/currency is different and there is no way I could cover even a small selection and do this justice.
 And secondly, by tomorrow it would all be out of date as exchange rates change and banks change their products.
 So this is just a guide to give you a starting point for your own research.

 Want to see where I have been?
 Click here to see all of my travels.